How much does funeral insurance cost?

 Must read: What is the cost of funeral insurance?

 The cost of funeral insurance varies across brands and is also determined by personal factors including age and health status.

 |Age||Weekly cost||Monthly cost|

-Prices shown are the initial premium in the first year, based on a sum insured of $7,000.
-Premiums may increase as you get older.
-Quotes last checked as accurate June 2017.
+Prices shown are the initial premium in the first year, based on a sum insured of $8,000.
+Premiums may increase as you get older and be impacted by personal circumstance.
+Quotes last checked as accurate March 2021.

 What are the key factors that influence the cost of funeral insurance?

 The main factors that will determine the cost of your funeral insurance are:

 - Where you live.
 It’s more expensive to be buried in somewhere like Sydney than in Hobart or Brisbane, for instance.

 - How old you are.
 The cost of premiums go up the older you are when you apply for funeral insurance.

 - Whether you choose level or stepped premiums.
 Level premiums remain the same, while stepped premiums go up over time.